Laser Spectroscopy for the Study of Exotic Nuclei: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Key R\&D Program of China (Contract No. 2018YFA0404403), the National Natural Science Foundation of China (No:11875073,12027809,U1967201,11961141003).
-The U.S. Department of Energy, Office of Science, Office of Nuclear Physics under award numbers DE-SC0021176 and DE-SC0021179.
-Support from the John W. Jarve (1978) Seed Fund is acknowledged.
+This work is supported by the National Key R\&D Program of China (Contract No. 2018YFA0404403), the National Natural Science Foundation of China (No:11875073,12027809,U1967201,11961141003), the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under award numbers DE-SC0021176 and DE-SC0021179.
+Support from the John W. Jarve (1978) Seed Fund for Science Innovation is also acknowledged.